-TRU served 26,070 credit students and 2,517 non-credit students in FY 2018-19.
-The breakdown of the student population by gender was 43% male, 56% female, and 1% unknown.
-The students' overall average age was 28 years old.1 An estimated 50% of students remain in British Columbia after finishing their time at TRU.2
+TRU served 27,086 credit students and 2,165 non-credit students in FY 2023-24.
+The breakdown of the student body by gender was 42% male, 55% female, and 3% other, unspecified, or unknown.
+The students' overall average age was 29 years old.
+An estimated 75% of students remain in British Columbia after finishing their time at TRU.

-Table 1.2 summarises the breakdown of the student population by credential type and the corresponding number of full-time equivalents (FTEs).
-FTEs are used to standardise actual course loads against normal course loads to combine full-time and part-time student counts.
+Table 1.2 summarizes the breakdown of the student population by credential type and the corresponding number of full-time equivalents (FTEs).
+FTEs are used to standardize actual course loads against normal course loads to combine full-time and part-time student counts.
 FTE data combined with the number of credentials issued are key to determining how far students advance in their education during the analysis year and the associated value of their achievements.
+For programs where students do not generate FTEs, an approximate equivalent was used in order to determine the extent of students' education at TRU.

-As shown, TRU served 671 master's degree students, 2,167 graduate and post-bachelor's degree students, and 9,030 bachelor's degree students in FY 2018-19.
-The university also served 1,751 diploma students and 1,726 certificate students.
-Another 861 students pursued apprenticeships, and 296 students pursued developmental credentials, such as the high school diploma or ESL certificate.
+As shown, TRU served 1,508 master's degree students, 2,510 graduate and post-degree students, and 9,574 bachelor's degree students.
+The university also served 1,611 diploma students and 1,857 certificate students.
+Another 1,137 students pursued apprentice-ships, and 152 students pursued developmental credentials, such as the high school diploma or ESL certificate.
+Students not allocated to the other categories-including those enrolled in non-credential workforce and professional development courses-comprised the remaining 10,902 students.